Snowfork/snowbridge/test/README.md

 # Local Testnet

-The E2E tests run against local deployments of the parachain, relayer and ethereum (geth).
+The E2E tests run against local deployments of the parachain, relayer, the ethereum execution layer (geth) and the ethereum consensus layer (lodestar).

 ## Requirements